 In 2018, UofL students organized a combined effort to address food insecurity and food waste on campus.
 In spring 2018, students piloted and then formally chartered a UofL chapter of the Food Recovery Network, a national student-led effort with 230 chapters aimed at combating hunger and food waste.
-Volunteers collect leftover food from campus dining and catering events and deliver it to local charities that work to feed the hungry.
+Volunteers collect leftover food from campus dining and catering events and deliver it to the Cardinal Cupboard or local charities that work to feed the hungry.
+In Fall 2021, the group was able to recover a total of 1358 pounds of food!
+To help out, contact Weston Young.
 If you've got left over food from any campus events, please post it using the Share Meals app.

 After UK Protests, Students Say Food Insecurity Is Issue At UofL, Too (WFPL, 4/3/19)